The search for a care home can be a very stressful and difficult time in your life; whether you’re looking for a home for yourself or a loved one.

 Personal Independence Payment, or PIP, can be used to help you with additional costs if you are classed as having a long-term physical or mental condition, or a disability.

-The amount of PIP you are entitled to depends on how your condition affects you, rather than the condition itself, meaning it is awarded on a case-by-case basis.
+Which PIP rate you qualify for depends on how your condition affects you, rather than the condition itself, meaning it is awarded on a case-by-case basis.

 To apply for Personal Independence Payment, you will need to be assessed by a healthcare professional, who will assess your condition, how it affects your day-to-day life and how much help you need.
 PIP is assessed using a points system and can be divided into two components, a daily living component and a mobility component.
 Each can be paid at either a standard or enhanced rate.